sizigia/learn-co-lessons/README.md

-So here we saw our first method for switching between types: simply write the name of the type followed by parentheses and the data.
-After identifying this pattern, we should really explore with our other type the boolean.
+Here we saw our first method for switching between types: simply write the name of the type followed by parentheses and the data on which we want to operate.
+After introducing this pattern, we can start to explore with others types such as the boolean.

 ```python